-10.9 At the eastern end of the Folly are the remains of an Engine Shed built in the early part of the century.
-It consisted of a wooden frame with asbestos cladding on a concrete base.
-Only the concrete base survives with its inspection pit and the remains of a well that provided a water supply for the engines.
+10.9 At the eastern end of the Folly are the foundations of an Engine Shed built in the early part of the century.
+The shed consisted of a wooden frame with asbestos cladding on a concrete base.
+The HSNGRS have renovated and restored/constructed features within the Engine Shed enclosure, including the well and platform, the inspection pit, a section of track and a model wagon.
+They have also put up interpretation boards.